shrop/os-app-configs/shrop-macbookpro.md

 #### iStats Menu

 * Use black graphs and icons in menubar
+* CPU: Show multiple CPU cores as one item
 * Set combined the following order of items
     * Menubar Items: CPU
     * Dropdown Items: CPU, Memory, Disk Usage, Activity, Network, Battery and Sensors